rickhull/device_control/README.md

 ```

-Notice, the thermostat basically answers the question: is it hot enough? (or:
+Notice, the thermostat essentially answers the question: *is it hot enough?*
-is it too cold?).
-You can run it either or both ways, but notice that you
+(or: *is it too cold?*).
+You can run it either or both ways, but notice that
-can just pick one way and be logically consistent.
-So the heat knob goes to
+you can simply pick one orientation and remain logically consistent.
+So the
-1 when its thermostat goes below setpoint.
-The cool knob goes to 1 when
+heat knob goes to 1 when its thermostat goes below setpoint.
+The cool knob
-its thermostat goes above setpoint.
+goes to 1 when its thermostat goes above setpoint.